aabdullah29/yield-farming-ethereum/README.md

 - metamask integration using web3 on react
 - load blockchain data using web3 on react
 - load tether smart contract on react app
+- load reward smart contract on react app
+- load decentralBank smart contract on react app
+- create the main component for intract with the blockchain contract
+- create a table for showing the blockchain data of that account
+- create a form to update the that specific account
+- write content script for check that blockchain data is loaded or not
+- load blockchain data in the state objects
+- write function for staking and setApprovel
+- write function for unstaking
+- call the function from front end using react

+# 22-12-02